CO2 emissions from primary transport

-Following the closure of the Florence Signa warehouse at the end of 2014, during 2015 the distribution activities relating to the products previously stored there were concentrated and streamlined at the Verona logistics hub, resulting in a general improvement in the indicators.
+In 2016 the distribution activities relating to all Mondadori Education products took place at the Verona logistics centre.
 An activity consistent with the measures first launched by the Mondadori Group in 2013 with the complete integration of the logistical management of secondary school books at the Verona logistics centre, which made it possible to carry out a process to streamline both the spaces and transportation (reduction in the number of vehicles used through the aggregation of shipments with those of the trade channel).

 The logistical management of Mondadori Education products is connected with specific school education activities (promotion, adoption and sale of books):

 - through a network of promoters, school texts are presented to teachers from January to May in order to promote their adoption; Logistics is in charge of shipping the books from the central warehouse to the promoters, just under 140 destinations; finally, the promoters are in charge of delivering or shipping the sample books to teachers.
-To this end, it is important to highlight the introduction of digital sample books (connected with the development of multi-device digital school books), which may lead to a significant reduction in the production and shipment of paper sample books;
+To this end, it is important to highlight the introduction of digital sample books (connected with the development of multi-device digital school books, see pp. 30-31), which may lead to a reduction in the production and shipment of paper sample books;

-- starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 60 destinations.
-Moreover, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;
+- starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 20 destinations.
+In addition, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;

-- in addition to making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and Italian L2 books.
+- as well as making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and L2 books (Italian as a foreign language).

 With the closure of the Brescia logistics unit, as of 2014 the management of logistics flows (storage and preparation of orders) and all Club business support processes takes place at the Verona logistics centre.
 Orders are shipped by mail.
 The cardboard boxes used for shipments are the same type as used for Trade books.
 Materials returned by post are subject to recycling.